Hendrix-CS/csci150/labs/guess.md

   * Do **not** use a random number to generate the computer's guess.
     The computer's strategy should be systematic and deterministic.

-## Step 5:
+## Optional Step 5:

-Modify your strategy from Step 4 to ensure that the computer *never* needs more than 7 guesses to win.
+Modify your strategy from Step 4 to ensure that the computer *never* needs more than 7 guesses to win!